 Although there aren’t any medications specifically for vascular dementia, treatment plans often include medication recommended for people with Alzheimer’s disease.
 Alzheimer’s disease is the most common type of dementia.

-Memantine also manages a chemical messenger in the brain.
+The drug memantine helps to regulate a different chemical messenger in the brain.
 This messenger deals with information processing and memory.
 Side effects of memantine may include:

 Treatment plans for vascular dementia may also include recommendations for lifestyle changes.
 Lifestyle changes may help prevent future strokes.
 They may also help improve existing cognitive issues and other post-stroke physical symptoms.

 Potential lifestyle changes include:

 - eating a diet rich in fresh fruits and vegetables and low in saturated fats

 The risk factors for vascular dementia are the same as those for stroke and heart disease.
 For example, your risk for these conditions increases as you age.
 Also, vascular dementia rarely occurs before age 65, according to the Mayo Clinic.

 Having a history of heart attack or stroke can also increase your risk for vascular dementia.